gatsbyjs/gatsby/docs/blog/2018-10-18-creating-compelling-content-experiences/index.md

 The key question becomes: how to bring these pieces into a unified whole?

-Yesterday, our challenge was _creating a digital experence_.
+Yesterday, our challenge was _creating a digital experience_.

 Today, our challenge is _making that experience incredible_.